Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 He doesn’t answer my observation directly.
 Instead he nods, sits down and thinks for a little while.

 *"...Different guys handle it differently.
-[Righteous] is…he’s made for this.
+[Righteous] is... he’s made for this.
 That’s why he’s* called *Righteous.
-If he thinks it’s the right thing to do, and for his purpose that usually boils down to ‘was it a lawful order,’ then he just…does the mission.
+If he thinks it’s the right thing to do, and for his purpose that usually boils down to ‘was it a lawful order,’ then he just... does the mission.
 He don’t lose a wink of sleep over it.
 And honestly, now that he’s married and got a kid on the way, I don’t see him getting any softer."*

 **And you?**